Navya-Hebbar/SocGen-Sentinel/README.md

 Visit `http://localhost:5173` in your browser.

----
-*Developed for the Societe Generale Hackathon.*

 ### Contributors
-'''bash
 Navya Gopalkrishna Hebbar
 Rajata Hegde

-'''
+---
+*Developed for the Societe Generale Hackathon.*